ChrisWiegman/kana/README.md

 # Accessing the database directly

 Currently there are two methods to access the database directly.
-First you can access the database via PhpMyAdmin by running `kana open --database` for the site in question.
+First you can access the database via phpMyAdmin or TablePlus by running `kana open --database` for the site in question.

+Note that by default Kana will open the database in [phpMyAdmin](https://www.phpmyadmin.net).
+You can also tell Kana to open the database in [TablePlus](https://tableplus.com) instead by setting the `databaseClient` configuration setting to `tableplus`.

 You can also access the database directly by viewing the database port with `docker ps` and using the database port and the following configuration in the app of your choice: